Care in hospital for coronavirus

 A person in a very serious condition may need mechanical ventilation.
 They will first be given drugs to sedate them heavily.
 Then a tube is passed down their windpipe into their lungs, and the ventilator breathes in and out for them.
 This is an invasive procedure and may be upsetting for you to see.

 Anyone given oxygen, by any route, may also be treated with the antiviral drug remdesivir and dexamethasone.
+Patients on oxygen given dexamethasone who have evidence of inflammation may benefit from the anti-inflammatory drug tocilizumab.

 As the person gets better, the medical team will try to bring them off the ventilator by reducing sedation and encouraging the person to breathe for themselves, perhaps by a mask.